 Send an e-mail to Julapa Jagtiani

-“How Much Did Banks Pay To Become Too-Big-To-Fail and To Become Systemically Important?”
-Journal of Financial Services Research, forthcoming (2011)
+“How Much Did Banks Pay To Become Too-Big-To-Fail and to Become Systemically Important?” with E. Brewer, Journal of Financial Services Research, 43 (2013), 1-35.

 “Understanding the Impact of the Merger Boom on Community Banks,” Federal Reserve Bank of Kansas City: Economic Review (Quarter 2, 2008), Volume 93, No. 2, 29-48.

 “The Role of Bank Advisors in Mergers and Acquisitions” (with A. Saunders, L. Allen, and S. Peristiani), Journal of Money, Credit, and Banking 36, No. 2 (April 2004), 197-224.

 “The Impact of Supervisory Disclosure on the Supervisory Process Effectiveness” (with R. Feldman and J. Schmidt) in Market Discipline in Banking: Theory and Evidence, edited by G. Kaufman in Research in Financial Services 15, Elsevier (December 2003) 33-55.